D4rk-5ky/Syncerate/README.md

 Me and a friend started in 2020 making use of ZFS on both PI's and homemade server's based on our old hardware.
 It didn't take long to find [Jim Salter's](https://github.com/jimsalterjrs) : [Sanoid/Syncoid](https://github.com/jimsalterjrs/sanoid) and making sure to setup a proper snapshot configuration.

-When it came to backing up from one location to another Syncoid is a great option well written and really usefull.
+When it came to backing up from one location to another Syncoid is a great option well written and really useful.
-Unfortunately the one dataset at a time,, got us a little bored to say the least over the years.
+Unfortunately the one dataset at a time, got us a little bored to say the least over the years.

 So my friend started talking about it would be great with a script that could go over a list of our dataset's and pull/send them in succession.
 And the idea for this script was made.

 Now it is important to notice that i am not a programmer.
 I started creating this code by scouring the internet for a pice of code here and there, that i could understand and rewrite it for my purpose in the script.
-To be honest this can take a long time since u have to figure out a search query that will find some code resembling what you want done.
+To be honest this can take a long time since u have to figure out a search query that will find some code reasembling what you want done.
 And then having to rewrite it afterwards for ones own purpose.

-Luckely enough ChatGPT came out and with that i was able to ask more specifically for the code that i needed and it would answer me with some great options.
+Luckily enough ChatGPT came out and with that i was able to ask more specifically for the code that i needed and it would answer me with some great options.
 Of cource this still take quite some time to make ChatGPT understand every part of what i need.
-Including when the code didnt actually work a 100%
+Including when the code didn't actually work a 100%

 If anyone would like to fork this and make a better version i would be glad someone had seen the potential in my little Python3 script and a way to improve it.